OWASP/Honeypot-Project/honeytraps/README.md

 ![Alt text](./honeytrap_arch.jpg?raw=true "Building Honeytraps and Reporing Threat Intelligence")

-A step by step video demonstration is shown at https://www.youtube.com/watch?v=uE-uYwqEZYA
+~~A step by step video demonstration is shown at https://www.youtube.com/watch?v=uE-uYwqEZYA~~ -- **Outdated**

 ### Setup Instructions

-* Dependencies for the setup
+1. Dependencies for the setup

    * Docker Installed on your Host machine
    *    Atleast 8GB of RAM on your Host machine
    * Ports listed in docker-compose.yml should be available free in host machine
    * If ports are not free, please change to appropriate values in docker-compose.yml

-* Clone this repository into your Host Machine
+2. Clone this repository into your Host Machine

   ```bash
   cd ~
   git clone --recurse-submodules https://github.com/OWASP/Honeypot-Project.git
   cd ~/Honeypot-Project/honeytraps
   ```

-* Setup MISP server, then ELK, then Modsecurity Honeypot as specified in their own README (located in ```misp, waf_elk and waf_modsec``` respecitvely)
+3. Setup MISP server, then ELK, then Modsecurity Honeypot as specified in their own README (located in ```misp, waf_elk and waf_modsec``` respecitvely)

-* Start all 3 of them them as specified in their own READMEs
+4. Start all 3 of them them as specified in their own READMEs

-* Pump some web traffic using curl
+5. Generate some web traffic using curl

   ```bash
   curl 'localhost:9091/index.html?exec=/bin/bash'
   curl 'http://localhost:9091/?q="><script>alert(1)</script>'
   ```

   The logs should reach MISP in about 1-2 minutes, if you log in (details in the MISP README) you should be able to see them.

 ## Usage